Domestic public budget for HIV

 - If segmented budgetary units exist (e.g., social security institutions or national AIDS bodies), they should be reported separately.

 The data quality may be robust in countries that have earmarked budgets for HIV.
-When there are no earmarked budgets for HIV, it may need coordination between government departments concerned with health and social welfare.
+When there are no earmarked budgets for HIV, reporting on this indicator may need coordination between government departments concerned with health and social welfare.
 When service provision is integrated within facilities, such expenditures will not be identified easily in earmarked budgets.